How to Customize the Blog Page in WordPress

 Displaying Content Above and Below the List of Posts

-Note: This applies only to the blog pages created via the Blog Archive template.
+Note: Most ThemeREX WordPress themes feature the advantage of adding custom content on Blog pages.
+This applies only to the blog pages created via the Blog Archive template.

 With the Blog Archive template, you can output any content above and below the list of posts, using the %%CONTENT%% tag.